smit02K/Xpand_Realty/README.md

 ## Technologies
 - Unity: The game engine used for development.
 - Augmented Reality (AR): Enhancing learning through immersive visualizations.
-- Figma: To create user interface (UI) of application
+- Figma: To create a user interface (UI) for application

 ## Contributors
 - Smit Kalathiya - Developer